GoogleCloudPlatform/cloud-data-quality/docs/submit-clouddq-as-dataproc-job.md

 This script will:
 1. create a zip file containing the `config` directory and stage it in the GCS bucket at `$GCS_BUCKET_NAME` to be retrieved by Dataproc
-2. stage the executable zip located at `bazel-bin/clouddq/clouddq_patched.zip` in the GCS bucket at `$GCS_BUCKET_NAME` to be retrieved by Dataproc
+2. stage the executable with the [Github Release](https://github.com/GoogleCloudPlatform/cloud-data-quality/releases) version specified in the environment variable `$CLOUDDQ_RELEASE_VERSION` in the GCS bucket at `$GCS_BUCKET_NAME` to be retrieved by Dataproc
 3. submit a PySpark job to the Dataproc cluster we created earlier using the Driver programme located at `scripts/dataproc/clouddq_pyspark_driver.py`
 4. the PySpark job will run the ClouDQ CLI using the `profiles.yml` and YAML config we created